July 16, 2021

 This policy partitions land along Alberta’s Eastern Slopes into 4 categories (see map [9mb pdf]):

-On one hand the policy closed opportunity for mining in areas of sensitive mountain and especially alpine or semi-alpine environment, or in areas too distant from infrastructure and on the other hand the policy fully opened development in category 4 lands.
+On one hand the policy closed opportunity for mining in areas of sensitive mountain and especially alpine or semi-alpine environment, or in areas too distant from infrastructure.
+On the other hand, coal deposits located near existing railways and towns were placed in Category 4 which permitted mine development, both surface and underground, in some ecologically sensitive areas.
 Categories 2 and 3 are a compromise between the two perspectives.

 1975 – 1976